Last Updated on: 24th May 2023, 08:36 pm

 Step 7: Secure the Leveling

-Feet Once the washing machine is leveled and the bubble is centered, tighten the leveling feet with the wrench or adjustable pliers.
+Once the washing machine is leveled and the bubble is centered, tighten the leveling feet with the wrench or adjustable pliers.
 This helps secure the adjusted position and prevents the feet from moving or shifting during use.
+Furthermore, you could also use anti-vibration pads for washing machines to avoid any shakiness during the wash.

 Step 8: Test the Leveled Washing Machine